Row locking during query execution

 Extra Deadlocks in MemSQL Due to Sharding

 In a single box databases concurrent write operations on the same table that scan the same index in the same direction (forward or reverse) can't deadlock.
 This is because the writes will scan the rows in the same order so they can't hit the classic "unordered" lock acquisition deadlock (thread 1 gets a lock on row1, and is waiting for a lock on row2. thread 2 has a lock on row2 and is waiting for a lock on row1.
 If both threads are scanning the same index they will see the rows in the same order, so this deadlocking lock ordering is impossible).
 In MemSQL, the index is partitioned up amongst shards that are spread across a cluster of leaf nodes.
-Now we can still get a deadlock even if threads are scanning the index in the same order on each partition (Two DELETE that run at the same time race to start running on each partition.
+Now we can still get a deadlock even if threads are scanning the index in the same order on each partition (Two DELETE commands that run at the same time race to start running on each partition.
 DELETE 1 can run first on partition 0 and DELETE 2 can run fist on partition 1, now they can hit the unordered lock acquisition deadlock above).
-Single partition DELETE operations don't have this issue (shard key match in the WHERE clause).
+Single partition DELETE operations don't have this issue.
+A single partition DELETE can be achieved by using a shard key filter in the WHERE clause.

-If a workload is running into this issue there are a few things you can try.
+If a workload is frequently encountering "Lock wait timeout exceeded; try restarting transaction" there are a few things you can try.
 The best thing is to have the application retry the operation, but if the deadlocks are too frequent then:

 - If you hit the problem with multi-inserts, then decrease the number of rows inserted per multi-insert.